Theodoros G. Orphanides: Academic career

-Rectors Speech
+Rector's speech

 When Theodore became rector of the University of Athens he gave a notable speech on November 26, 1867.
 He discussed Greek vegetation and the classification and nomenclature of Greek flora.
 The speech was over 75 pages.
 Thirty pages of the speech were taxonomic tables where the classes, orders, and species of the Greek flora were described.
 Forty-five pages included the scientific clarification of botany.
 He was concerned with enriching the school's museum with botanical species.
 He was also concerned that students showed little interest in the natural sciences.
 He also discussed the need for a Greek botanical journal to communicate with Europe.
 He eventually started his own journal several years after his speech in 1872 entitled Γεωπονικά Geoponika.
 He noted that most of his work from touring the Greek countryside was used by world-renowned Swiss botanist Pierre Edmond Boissier in his publication.
 The publication gave prestige and recognition to Theodore's work.
 Theodore explained that Theophrastus was the father of botany but he also made reference to the modern advancements of Georges Cuvier and Carl Linnaeus.
 He wanted Greece to follow the European path of botanical studies.
 He also wanted to modernize his department.